python/devguide/triage/triaging.rst

 ----------------------------------

-If you want to help with triaging, you might also want to search for issues in modules which you have a working knowledge.
+If you want to help with triaging, you might also want to search for issues in modules for which you have a working knowledge.
 Search for the name of a module in the issue tracker, filter by label, or use the `advanced search`_ to find these issues.